edwardfung123/nodejs-workshop-reado/01/README.md

 # 04 Read two files in series

+Run two files one by one.
+AKA chaining.

 ## Run
 ```bash
 node 04_files2.js
 ```

 # 05 Using modules

+Modularize your code.

 ## Run
 ```bash